atteo/Auto-Tempo/README.md

 *   **`validate <file>`**:
     *   Validates the specified worklog file (`.jira` file).
     *   Checks for correct line format.
-    *   Ensures the total hours logged for each working day equals 8.
+    *   Ensures the total non-overtime hours logged for each working day equals 8 and no non-overtime hours on non-working days.
     *   Reports errors if validation fails.
 Does *not* interact with JIRA beyond fetching working days.
     *   Example: `python autotempo.py validate 2025-05.jira`